 Homestead Act was

-finally passed and signed by President Abraham Lincoln.
+finally passed and signed by then President Abraham Lincoln.
 The law took

 effect on January 1, 1863.